 All of our power plant facilities have effective health and safety programs and comply with OSHA regulations.
 In addition to compliance, our generation fleet has a total of 14 plants that have been awarded the Voluntary Protection Program (VPP) Star designation by the OSHA for superior demonstration of effective safety and health management systems and for maintaining injury and illness rates below the national averages for our industry.
-Two additional plants have submitted applications and are awaiting review by the OSHA.
+Our Hopewell, Ontelaunee and Independence generation facilities completed reevaluations and were re-certified as VPP Star in 2023.
 VPP Star status is the highest designation of OSHA's Voluntary Protection Programs.
-The achievement recognizes employers and workers who have implemented effective safety and health management systems and maintain injury and illness rates below national Bureau of Labor Statistics averages for their respective industries.
+The achievement recognizes employers and workers who have implemented effective safety and health management systems and maintain injury and illness rates below national Bureau of Labor Statistics (BLS) averages for their respective industries.
 These sites are self-sufficient in their ability to control workplace hazards and are reevaluated every three to five years.
 Additionally, 32 of our power plants and mine locations have adopted a proactive Behavior Based Safety approach to safety which focuses on identifying and providing feedback on at-risk behaviors observed.